This is an updated version of the report, published originally on 10 September, 2025.

-For the veterinary scientist-turned-bureaucrat, legal battles and disciplinary actions are not new as he has run-ins with successive Kerala governments, be it the LDF or the United Democratic Front (UDF).
+For the veterinary scientist-turned-civil servant, legal battles and disciplinary actions are not new as he has had run-ins with successive Kerala governments, be it the LDF or the UDF (United Democratic Front).

-In fact, it is the second transfer for Ashok in 2025 itself.
-At the start of the year, he was moved to the Local Self-Government Reforms Commission, a posting that he challenged before the Central Administrative Tribunal (CAT).
+In fact, the officer had faced at least three posting changes since the beginning of 2025.
+At the beginning of 2025, he was moved to the Local Self-Government Reforms Commission—a posting that he challenged before the Central Administrative Tribunal (CAT).
 The tribunal ruled in his favour, noting that deputation of IAS officers requires the Union government’s approval as well as the officer’s consent.

-“It’s hard for politicians to support individuals and offices because of political pressure,” he said, elaborating on his frequent tussle with the administration.
+“It’s hard for politicians to support individuals and officers because of political pressure,” he told ThePrint, elaborating on his frequent tussles with the administration.

-His record of run-ins divides the opinion surrounding him among the civil service community.
-Ashok is an “intelligent” officer but not always a “team player,” which leads to controversies, according to a retired civil servant.
+His record of run-ins divides opinion about him within the civil service community.
+Ashok is an “intelligent” officer but not always a “team player”, which leads to controversies, according to a retired civil servant.

-“He is an intelligent officer, who can deliver.
+“He is an intelligent officer who can deliver.
 There is no doubt about that.
-But we all work in hierarchy and we have to work as a team.
+But we all work in a hierarchy and we have to work as a team.
 We are not sure if he is a team player,” the retired civil servant told ThePrint.

 Critic of ‘Kerala model’